Frequently Asked Questions

 What is Diamond Pipeline LLC doing to maximize the safety of this pipeline?

 The Diamond Pipeline is a federally regulated interstate pipeline and is subject to rigorous design, construction, operation and maintenance standards.
-The Diamond Pipeline will exceed the United States Department of Transportation pipeline standards and will include a number of safety elements.
-New pipe will be manufactured to exceed industry standards and specifications.
-The pipeline will be laid at an increased depth to reduce susceptibility to third-party damage.
+Our design and construction methods meet or exceed the United States Department of Transportation pipeline standards.
+New pipe was manufactured to exceed industry standards and specifications.
+The pipeline was laid at an increased depth to reduce susceptibility to third-party damage.

-Additionally, the Diamond Pipeline will be remotely monitored 24 hours a day, seven days a week from a centralized Control Center.
-These employees, known as “Controllers,” have the authority to shut down the pipeline systems at any time , but they are not allowed to restart the pipeline systems until the issue has been addressed and proper authorization has been received from Operations and Control Center management.
-The pipeline will be monitored with regular aerial and ground surveillance patrol as well.
+The Diamond Pipeline is remotely monitored 24 hours a day, seven days a week from a centralized Control Center.
+These employees, known as “Controllers,” have the authority to shut down the pipeline systems at any time, but they are not allowed to restart the pipeline systems until the issue has been addressed and proper authorization has been received from Operations and Control Center management.
+The pipeline is monitored with regular aerial and ground surveillance patrol as well.

 What is right-of-way?